-The impact of the pandemic has been monitored on a daily basis throughout quarter 3.
-Staff absences (COVID-19 symptomatic and non-symptomatic) have remained less than 10% and the council continues to be reported to LCC Local Resilience Forum (LRF) on a weekly basis.
+The impact of the pandemic has been monitored on a daily basis throughout quarter 2.
+Staff absences (COVID-19 symptomatic and non-symptomatic) have remained less than 10%.
+Office based staff have been provided with equipment to work remotely and work has been completed in accordance with governance guidance to ensure the council is a COVID secure workplace.
 The HR Manager attends a monthly LRF HR Task and Finish subgroup to support best practice and consistency with other Lancashire Authorities dealing with staff issues throughout the pandemic.